Free energy and equilibrium states for families of interval maps: Combinatorics in the Hofbauer extension

 We define $\hat \P_n$ to be the set of intervals $\{\pi|_D^{-1}\cyl:D\in \D, \cyl\in \P_n\}$.
 For a domain $D\in \D$, let $D_\ell^R$ be the left-most element of $\hat \P_R$ in $D$ and let $D_r^R$ be the rightmost.
+We refer to these elements \emph{boundary components}.
 Set As we will see later, excluding the boundary components will give uniform distortion bounds (thanks to the Koebe principle) for certain induced maps.
 Boundary components project to subsets of $R$-cylinders.

 For the purposes of the following lemma, let us set $\P_n^0 := \iota^{-1} \P_n$, the same collection of $n$-cylinders except living on the base of the extension, and for a word $\omega$, we set $\cyl_0^\omega := \iota^{-1}(\cyl^\omega)$.